meeech/.hammerspoon/Spoons/PickAndStick.spoon/readme.md

-Spoon to set a default device.
+Spoon to set a default audio input device.

 OSX tries to be helpful when you connect your airpods to your mac, and changes your default input device to the airpods.